 Fly into Papeete to join the yacht anchored in the marina and freshen up.
 Step on board and let the crew introduce you to your new home for the next seven days, with a welcome greeting by the local dancers.
 After settling in, you can tour the island and go to the local markets to get a taste of the island life.
 At most resorts throughout the islands, a Tama’ara’a or Tahitian Feast is held at least once a week.
 This involves cooking in a ahima’a (an oven that has been dug into the ground).
 Food is wrapped in banana leaves and the hole is covered with sand making it airtight.
 Cooking can take up to several hours but is well worth the wait as the food comes out soft, tender and fall-off-the-bone ready.

 Head out to Moorea in the morning.
-Moorea is one of the most scenically striking islands in French Polynesia.
+Moorea is one of the most scenically striking islands, perfect for a French Polynesia yacht charter.
 Possessing a relaxed vibe and welcoming spirit, Moorea is just as warm and inviting as the Tahitians lucky enough to call this island home.
 You can travel by tender to swim and hand feed sharks and stingrays.
 This popular excursion is thrilling and can be enjoyed on most of the main islands.
 You’ll be able to get in the water and swim with them or simply watch from the boat.
 In the afternoon we go ashore and travel by Four Wheel Drive or scooter to explore around the island.
 Getting around on a 4WD guided tour is a great way to discover volcanic islands like Moorea.

 Overnight we travel to Huahine which is 70 nautical miles to the North West.